-And as you might suspect, planning a CRM project takes a combination of skills that go beyond most other IT projects.
+And as you might suspect, planning a CRM go-live project takes a combination of skills that go beyond most other IT projects.
 A CRM implementation project manager needs to be a firm taskmaster, motivational coach, and business process expert.
 They also need to know how to corral strong-willed business executives and get them to make decisions.

 This is a tall order because CRM projects are genuinely unique amongst all other IT projects.
 They are all about revenue and customer satisfaction, the lifeblood of a company.
 There is nothing like the system that tracks revenue to bring out strong opinions from the CEO down through the executive ranks.
 And for the person whose job is actually to select and deploy a new CRM solution, that can be a nerve-wracking challenge.

 To help navigate this minefield, here are my top recommendations for charting your way to CRM success.

 Every CRM project will ultimately map back to two business goals: increase revenue and decrease costs.
 The specifics will vary from company to company, but don’t ever lose track of how your project impacts the bottom line.

 Maybe your CRM project is simply about increasing your product usage by unhappy customers.
 Perhaps the objective is to increase the average revenue per salesperson or caseload per support rep so that you can scale the business without scaling costs.
 Maybe the goal is to increase customer satisfaction and reduce customer churn.
 Whatever the challenge for your business, it ultimately hits the bottom line through income and expenses.